jan3dev/aqua-test-scripts/full_regression_tests/send_flow__full_regression_test.md

     - [ ] Verify Sideshift order shows up in order history (currently in history button on USDT tx history screen), even if pending
     - [ ] Verify Send (no testnet unfortunately)
     - [ ] Error State: If not in an allowed country, verify error message (US is not an allowed country)
+    - [ ] Verify sideshift ID in all places throughout Sideshift Send Flow

 PAY WITH USDt FEES (Sideswap taxi/payoin/p2ep)
 This is the option on Send Review screen to pay network fees with USDt.
 Under the hood it is a payjoin with sideswap.
 Their fee for the service is fixed at 0.10 usdt, and then network fee is added to send.
 Should only be enabled when sending USDt

 - [ ] Send all
 - [ ] Send just under total balance accounting for fees. eg, total balance is $159, try send $158.35
+- [ ] Start Send USDt in various amounts.
+Total fee should be around ~0.39 usd, but variable on size of tx
 - [ ] Try send just under total balance without accounting for fees.
 Eg, total balance is $159, try send $158.90
 - [ ] Try send from a wallet with only $0.10 usdt and no lbtc and no usdt (won’t be able to send for lack of fees)
 - [ ] Fees should be in the range of 0.35-0.60 (will be higher the more input utxos, which is generally correlated with higher send amount)